ErpNetDocs/tech/modules/crm/sales/customers/external-access.md

 ## Grant and edit access

-You can define new users for one or more customers **[directly through the Client Center itself](https://docs.erp.net/tech/modules/crm/clientcenter/how-to/setup-a-new-user-account-v26.html)**.
+The External Access table allows you to define new users, as well as modify and remove existing ones.

-To do this from within the **External Access** table, follow these steps:
+To do so:

 1. Select a customer from the table and reveal the **External Access** panel from the **Customize Form** option of the main customer form.